akkateam2/AkkaProjectUltimate/README.md

 mysql>CREATE DATABASE AkkannuaireBD

 migrate django project to mysql database using some below commands :
-$ sudo python3 manage.py migrate
+$ sudo python3 manage.py migrate  or    $./manage.py migrate
-$ sudo python3 manage.py makemigrations
+$ sudo python3 manage.py makemigrations $./manage.py makemigrations

 if you wan to start the django project , it is need to create a user using the command line just so we can test the login and logout pages.